 45 days before any international race the organising committee must forward at least one advance-programme to the U.I.M.
 Secretariat, to the National Authorities and to the invited Clubs and drivers.
-The advance-program will also be forwarded to the commissioners for recommendations.
+The advanceprogram will also be forwarded to the commissioners for recommendations.
 Any such recommendation should be accomplished at least two weeks prior to the event.

-Should the 45 days delay not be complied with, the calendar fee will be double the name and the address of the organiser:
+Should the 45 days delay not be complied with, the calendar fee will be double.